 All of us who

-do creative work are dreamers, we get into it our dream because we have a strong vision good taste.
+do creative work are dreamers, we get into it our dream because we have a strong vision and good taste.
 But there is this gap.
-For the first couple years you try make stuff, it’s just not that good.
+For the first couple of years, you try to make stuff, it’s just not that good.
 It’s trying to be good, it has potential, but it’s not.

 And your strong vision

 taste is why your (dream) work disappoints you.
 A lot of people never get past this phase, they quit.